argonautproject/scheduling/source/pages/patient-scheduling.md

 {% include img.html img="diagrams/Slide31.png" caption="Figure 4: Hold Appointment" %}

  The Client sends a hold request operation using the id of selected proposed appointment as the input parameter.
-The Server determines if the appointment can be held and returns the Appointment resource with with an updated status.
+The Server determines if and how long the appointment can be held and returns the Appointment resource with with an updated status if successful.
+The [Releasing Holds](#releasing-holds) section below describes how to release the hold before it expires.
 See the [Appointment State Diagram](state-diagram.html) for further details on statuses.

 #### APIs
 {:.no_toc}